Plotting and Programming in Python: Introduction, Variables, and DataFrames

 - memory usage

-3.7 Inspect column names with .columns
+3.8 Inspect Column Names with .columns

 The .columns attribute stores the column labels.